Greek alphabet: Letter names

 When the Greeks adopted the Phoenician alphabet, they took over not only the letter shapes and sound values but also the names by which the sequence of the alphabet could be recited and memorized.
-In Phoenician, each letter name was a word that began with the sound represented by that letter; thus ʾaleph, the word for "ox", was used as the name for the glottal stop //ʔ//, bet, or "house", for the //b// sound, and so on.
-When the letters were adopted by the Greeks, most of the Phoenician names were maintained or modified slightly to fit Greek phonology; thus, ʾaleph, bet, gimel became alpha, beta, gamma.
+In Phoenician, each letter name was a word that began with the sound represented by that letter; thus ʔalp, the word for "ox", was used as the name for the glottal stop //ʔ//, bet, or "house", for the //b// sound, and so on.
+When the letters were adopted by the Greeks, most of the Phoenician names were maintained or modified slightly to fit Greek phonology; thus, alp, bet, gaml became alpha, beta, gamma.

 The Greek names of the following letters are more or less straightforward continuations of their Phoenician antecedents.
 Between Ancient and Modern Greek, they have remained largely unchanged, except that their pronunciation has followed regular sound changes along with other words (for instance, in the name of beta, ancient /b/ regularly changed to modern /v/, and ancient /ɛː/ to modern /i/, resulting in the modern pronunciation vita).
 The name of lambda is attested in early sources as λάβδα besides λάμβδα; in Modern Greek the spelling is often λάμδα, reflecting pronunciation.
 Similarly, iota is sometimes spelled γιώτα in Modern Greek (/[ʝ]/ is conventionally transcribed word-initially and intervocalically before back vowels and //a//).
 In the tables below, the Greek names of all letters are given in their traditional polytonic spelling; in modern practice, like with all other words, they are usually spelled in the simplified monotonic system.